Mt. Juliet, Tennessee Injury Attorneys

 The 15th Judicial District has established Local Rules which govern the day to day operations of the court.
 A copy of the Local Rules can be reviewed here.

 For 2010-2011, there were 160 tort cases (claims for wrongful death or personal injury) filed in Wilson County and 7 tort cases were tried.
 There was not a single verdict in favor of the injured party.
 For 2011-2012, there were 156 tort cases filed in Wilson County and 4 tort cases were tried to a verdict.
 Of those 4 cases, the injured party prevailed in only one.
 But, the verdict was substantial: $2,457,778.00.
 In 2012-2013, the case statistics were not good for injury victims.
 While there were 172 tort cases filed in Wilson County, only 7 were tried and the injured party lost every case.
 For the 2013-2014 period, 175 tort cases were filed and nine were tried.
 However, the accident victims lost all nine of the trials.
-Last year was much of the same: 177 cases filed with five trials.
+2014-2015 was much of the same: 177 cases filed with five trials.
 The injured party lost all five of those trials.
+Last year there were 179 cases filed with 5 going to trial.
+Again, all of the injured parties lost their trials.

 Experience Matters; Contact Us Today